Overview

 6. Mount Srđ

-While you can get nice views in the town, our favorite spot to visit in Dubrovnik is Mount Srđ, with the most breathtaking panoramic views of Dubrovnik and the surrounding area.
+While you can get nice views in town, our favorite spot in Dubrovnik is Mount Srđ, offering the most breathtaking panoramic views of the city and the surrounding area.

 Towering at 412 meters, it’s the perfect viewpoint to see the beauty of the walls and terracotta-roofed houses from a different perspective.

-Aside from the beautiful views from Mount Srđ’s summit, you can also visit Fort Imperial, a fortress built in the 18th century to defend Dubrovnik, now a museum showcasing the city’s rich history.
+Aside from the beautiful views from Mount Srđ’s summit, you can also visit Fort Imperial, an 18th-century fortress built to defend Dubrovnik, now a museum showcasing the city’s rich history.

 But for us, Mount Srđ is all about the views!
 It’s truly one of the best photo spots in Dubrovnik, especially for sunset.